Robert Gibbings: Lecturing at Reading University

-Gibbings and the river books
+The river books

 In 1940 Elisabeth and the two children were evacuated to Canada.
 They returned in summer 1945, a few weeks before Gibbings set off to the South Seas for well over a year.

-While Elisabeth was away Gibbings moved into Saint Patrick's Hall, an all-male hall of residence at the university, and settled into a bachelor life that he found very congenial.
+While Elisabeth was away Gibbings moved into St Patrick's Hall, an all-male hall of residence at the university, and settled into a bachelor life that he found very congenial.
 The teaching and the extra-curricular life were very much to his liking, and there was one factor that led him inexorably into this next phase of his artistic life.

 Gibbings had begun to take part in natural history trips to the Thames organised by the university.
 He later wrote: "In the early days of 1939 there arose in me a great desire to find peace beside a river".
 Along with Patrick and two other helpers he built himself a boat, the Willow, and floated down the Thames.
 The result was Sweet Thames Run Softly (1940).
 He took the title from Edmund Spenser's Prothalamion: "Sweete Themmes! runne softly, till I end my Song".
 His observations and wood engravings of the countryside, the river and its natural history, were the fruits of gentle months spent on the Thames, accompanied by sketch pad and microscope.
 Written at a time of great insecurity, the book captivated readers, acutely aware that the world it portrayed was in imminent danger of being wiped out.
 Thomas Balston wrote of Gibbings: "Few readers in these harassing days escape the longing for a simpler life, and Gibbings is very much a modern Thyrsis."
 He had captured a moment shared by many other people at the time, and over 140,000 copies of the book were printed.

-Coming down the Wye (1942) and Lovely is the Lee (1944) followed, based on the familiar pattern of personal encounter and anecdote, and historical and cultural research, all illustrated by his wood engravings.
+Coming Down the Wye (1942) and Lovely is the Lee (1944) followed, based on the familiar pattern of personal encounter and anecdote, and historical and cultural research, all illustrated by his wood engravings.
 In August 1945 he set out for Polynesia again.
 He visited many of the islands and spent six months in New Zealand (including Dunedin and Napier), returning in late 1947.
 He recounted his travels and experiences in Over the Reefs (1948).
 He returned to Ireland for Sweet Cork of Thee (1951), and then crossed the English Channel to write Coming down the Seine (1953).
 Trumpets from Montparnasse (1955) was based on his travels in France and Italy.
 His final book, based on the area around Long Wittenham, was Till I end my Song (1957).
 The somewhat prophetic title is the second half of the couplet from Spenser's Prothalamion that begins: "Sweet Thames run softly ...".